trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Handling Rules/Behaviors`_ and `Explicit disable of an optional package dependency`_ for more discussion and examples.

-Before getting into specific examples for some `Standard Enable/Disable Use Cases`_, some of the `TriBITS Dependency Handling Rules/Behaviors`_ are defined below.
+Before getting into specific examples for some `Example Enable/Disable Use Cases`_, some of the `TriBITS Dependency Handling Rules/Behaviors`_ are defined below.